Tree Canopy & Workforce Community Grant

 No, you are able to utilize grant funding to pay for contractor support for the planting and maintenance of trees.

-If a number of houses of worship/organizations are in CJEST location and they want to collaborate, can they apply for this grant as a collaborative entity?
+If a number of houses of worship/organizations are in CJEST locations and they want to collaborate, can they apply for this grant as a collaborative entity?

 This would make the application process more challenging.
 Suppose groups wanted to work in a common area.
 In that case, we recommend each group doing an application for their portion of the work, or having a primary applicant complete the application and being the entity in charge of the financial tracking and reporting.